Ah, summer. That wonderful time of year when magic can happen.

 I found out baking was my go-to activity when I was 11 years old.
 I was in 4-H and wanted to take something baked to the fair for judging.
 It turns out I come from a long line of bakers which I never would have discovered if I hadn’t started going through Mom’s recipe box when I was… yes, bored.

-From then on my Mom made baking my at-the-ready activity.
+From then on, my mom made baking my at-the-ready activity.
 She always kept some basic baking ingredients on hand for me just in case.
 Butter, eggs, sugar, chocolate, flour were always in our pantry at my level.
 She also kept her more favorite recipes that she liked to bake when she was my age where I could easily find them.

 Find out what your child’s at-the-ready activity might be.
-It might take a while or you might already know.
-If you aren’t sure you’ll have to let them be bored and flounder around a bit.
-But soon they will know what they like and you will know what they like because they will ask you for the materials they need.
+It might take a while, or you might already know.
+If you aren’t sure, you’ll have to let them be bored and flounder around a bit.
+But soon they will know what they like, and you will know what they like because they will ask you for the materials they need.

 My boys’ at-the-ready activity involves Legos, paper, and colored pencils.
 They spend hours downstairs planning creative scenes, dialogues and whole plays, and staging the set using Legos.